OranWeb/Tornhubs/src/content/welcome-to-tornhub.md

 ### What are the features of TornHub?

-1. TornHub is free to use
+1. TornHub is free to use.
 2. TornHub is Open Source (source code available at [Github](https://github.com))
-3. Tornhub is Actively Maintained and Developed.
+3. Tornhub is Actively Developed, Maintained and Updated.
 4. TornHub Hosts user generated content all about Torn.

 ## Why Does TornHub Exist?
-TornHub Exists to feed you with Quality News and Articles all about Torn.
+TornHub Exists to feed you with Quality News and other Articles all about Torn.
 We Plan to release a few categories of Articles (and more will be worked upon and released at a future date)

 1. Tornography